steviecoaster/PowerShellUniversal.Apps.HerdMgr/README.md

 3. Update affected views and functions
 4. Test data migration on sample data

+Migrations included

+- `src\PowerShellUniversal.Apps.HerdManager\data\Migrate-AddSystemInfo.ps1` - adds the `SystemInfo` table and seeds a default row
+- `src\PowerShellUniversal.Apps.HerdManager\data\Migrate-AddSystemInfoEstablished.ps1` - adds the `Established` column to `SystemInfo` (if missing)

+Note: After running migrations that change function parameters, restart PowerShell Universal so the runspace picks up the updated code (or copy the module into the installed modules directory and restart the service).

 ### Testing

 - Test all CRUD operations after changes